 Individuals who have not disclosed their foreign bank accounts and foreign financial assets face significant civil penalties and even criminal prosecution by the IRS.
 The Law Offices of Sun J. Chung can help individuals who have not reported their offshore accounts or income earned from offshore accounts come clean with the IRS and minimize exposure to the devastating penalties and criminal investigation.

-To help individuals become compliant of their offshore reporting requirements, the IRS has implemented several disclosure programs and options, notably the Offshore Voluntary Disclosure Program and the Streamlined Filing Compliance Procedures, which permits individuals to come forward voluntarily and permanently resolve their tax issues, while also avoiding the substantial penalties an individual may be subject to.

-In order to participate in the voluntary disclosure program, individuals must come forward before theyÂ are notified by the IRS regarding theirÂ undisclosed foreign accounts or assets.
-If an individual is currently under examination by the IRS or has been contacted by the IRS regarding his undisclosed foreign accounts or assets, he will not be eligible to take advantage of the voluntary disclosure program.
-Contact us today for a free case evaluation and an explanation of all options available to you under the disclosure programs.

-NOW | Individuals who have not disclosed their foreign bank accounts and foreign financial assets face significant civil penalties and even criminal prosecution by the IRS.
-The Law Offices of Sun J. Chung can help individuals who have not reported their offshore accounts or income earned from offshore accounts come clean with the IRS and minimize exposure to the devastating penalties and criminal investigation.

-To help individuals become compliant of their offshore reporting requirements, the IRS has implemented several disclosure programs and options, notably the Offshore Voluntary Disclosure Program and the Streamlined Filing Compliance Procedures, which permits individuals to come forward voluntarily and permanently resolve their tax issues, while also avoiding the substantial penalties an individual may be subject to.
+To help individuals become compliant of their offshore reporting requirements, the IRS has implemented disclosure programs and options, notably the Streamlined Filing Compliance Procedures, which permits individuals to come forward voluntarily and permanently resolve their tax issues, while also avoiding the substantial penalties an individual may be subject to.

 In order to participate in the voluntary disclosure program, individuals must come forward before theyÂ are notified by the IRS regarding theirÂ undisclosed foreign accounts or assets.
 If an individual is currently under examination by the IRS or has been contacted by the IRS regarding his undisclosed foreign accounts or assets, he will not be eligible to take advantage of the voluntary disclosure program.
 Contact us today for a free case evaluation and an explanation of all options available to you under the disclosure programs.